 Philodendron Species are some of the fastest and easiest growing houseplants you can find for your home.
 They are known for their gorgeous, glossy leaves that make your home feel like it has a touch of the jungle.

 Over 450 known species of Philodendron plants are native to South America, along with a bunch of hybrids and cultivars.
-Some of the key features of the Philodendron genus include their large leaves and their long aerial roots (similar to what you see on Monstera deliciosa).
+Some of the key features of the Philodendron genus include their large leaves and their long aerial roots.

 Philodendron plants are known for purifying the air of pollutants.
 The more of these plants that you own they more fresh oxygen you’ll have!

 Paisley Plants is a participant in the Amazon Services LLC Associates Program.
 This post may include affiliate links which means I may earn a small commission if you shop using the links below at no additional cost to you.

 They’re also super easy to propagate.
 In most cases all you need to do is cut of a leaf below a node (the brown bump on a stem) and put it in water.
 You should start to see new roots within a couple weeks!

 If you’re interested in learning more about Philodendrons, check out our guide below to learn more about this incredible species.

 As a general rule of thumb, these plants are very easy to care for.
 You need to provide three essential things for your Philodendron plant, including fertilizer, water, and sunlight.

 Philodendron houseplants should be given a balanced liquid fertilizer that contains some type of macronutrient.
 If your plant is growing slowly, there’s a good chance it’s not getting enough fertilizer.

 New fertilizer should be added every month in spring and every eight weeks in the fall and wintertime.
 Take note though, the upright versions of Philodendron are slow growers so don’t give them too much fertilize.